wintermute-cell/silvera/README.md

 ### Writing your own addon
 > Should you be willing to share you addon, you are invited to open a pull request to add an entry in the [addon list](ADDONLIST.md).

-To begin writing a addon, create a directory for your files to live in.
+To begin writing an addon, create a directory for your files to live in.
 Inside that directory, you can place any number of executable files, which **have** to obey the following naming guidelines:

 - `prh__FILENAME.ext` for `pre-hook` files.